zzt2004/Surfing/README.md

 #

 <details>
 <summary>3.
-Geo Database</summary>
+Routing Rules</summary>

-GitHub Actions automatically build daily at 6 AM Beijing time, ensuring the latest rules.
+GitHub Actions automatically builds updates at 6 AM Beijing time every day to ensure the latest rules.
 [Wiki](https://github.com/MetaCubeX/meta-rules-dat)

-> Used for routing rule matching to achieve accurate diversion.
-Updates will always point to the latest version, so you only need to update the file once a month.
+> Routing rules use online links and update automatically every 24 hours.

 </details>

 #

 <details>
 <summary>4.
-Subsequent Updates</summary>
+Future Updates</summary>

-- If you use all default configurations, the updates will be seamless
+- If you use all the default configurations, updates will be seamless.
-- Supports online module updates within the client, no reboot required after updates; however, module switch control for enabling/disabling will ~~temporarily fail~~, still requiring a reboot.
-It is recommended to use Toolbox for updates
+- The module supports online updates within the client.
+After updating, no reboot is required; however, the module switch's enable/disable control ~~may temporarily not work and still require a reboot~~ or can be updated via Toolbox.
-- During the update, the Clash.Meta config.yaml file will be backed up to
+- During updates, the Clash.Meta `config.yaml` configuration file will be backed up to:
-   - `/data/adb/box_bll/clash/config.yaml.bak`
+   - `config.yaml.bak`
-- During the update, old user configuration files will be backed up to
+- During updates, the old user configuration files will be backed up to:
+   - `box.config.bak`
+- During updates, your subscription URLs will be automatically extracted and backed up to:
-   - `/data/adb/box_bll/scripts/box.config.bak`
+   - `subscribe_urls_backup.txt`
+   - The backup will be automatically extracted and restored into the new configuration, applicable when using the default configuration file.
-- The following are not included in module updates:
+- The module update does NOT include:
    - Geo database files
-   - Bin files
+   - Binary files
    - Web resources

-> Ps: Mainly follows upstream updates and distributes some configurations
+> Note: Updates mainly follow upstream changes and distribute some configurations.

 </details>